jfpalchak/w8-pierres-bakery/README.md

 ```bash
 $ dotnet run
 ```
-Since this is a console application, you'll interact with it through text commands in your terminal.
+> Since this is a console application, you'll interact with it through text commands in your terminal.
-   1. Optionally, you can run `dotnet build` to compile this console app without running it.
+> Optionally, you can run `dotnet build` to compile this console app without running it.

-7. To run tests on the project's models, navigate to test directory, `PierresBakery.Tests`.
+7. To run tests on the project's models, navigate to the test directory, `PierresBakery.Tests`.
 8. In the command line, run the following command to execute tests:
 ```bash
 $ dotnet test